 And that they do; Music Of My Heart is perhaps the best early example of *NSYNC’s strategy when it comes to this sort of tender ballad.
 Justin Timberlake sits just below – and occasionally dips into – the falsetto range, while JC Chasez delivers the impassioned, fist-clenching emotion with a deeper tone.
 It’s a successful partnership, but most notably here in particular, you get a real sense that the two are very different singers and it’s that which would prove pivotal in making this sort of song work for *NSYNC in the future.
 Gloria Estefan’s contribution is unusual in that it sounds like someone told her to go into the studio and sing like she’s in a boyband.
 Her contributions sound like they were composed in a key intended for a male singer, and while she works well with what she’s given, you may find yourself willing her to go a bit further and use more of her range, rather than play along as the sixth member of *NSYNC.

 Lyrically, Music Of My Heart falls into that very ‘90s genre of self-affirmation pop that seeks to inspire the listener (and earn critical plaudits) by making profound statements such as: “Through the days ahead I’ll think of days before, you made me hope for something better, and made me reach for something more”.
-If you’re into this sort of thing (and we are), then Music Of My Heart is packed with statements that seek to inspire – or at the very least end up printed onto assorted knick-knacks and sold in gift shops.
+If you’re into this sort of thing then Music Of My Heart is packed with statements that seek to inspire – or at the very least end up printed onto assorted knick-knacks and sold in gift shops.
 In the face of potential cynicism, *NSYNC and Gloria Estefan perform with such sincerity that it stops Music Of My Heart from descending into twee nonsense.
 And at its heart, there is a nice message contained within the song, particularly concerning the real-life story surrounding the film: “You taught me to run, you taught me to fly, helped me to free the me inside, helped me hear the music of my heart”.
-And what better way to sell that message than tossing a key-change into the track; it’s comparatively restrained compared to the earth-shattering, climactic moments to which we’d become accustomed.
-However, it does throw up some great little ad-libs (JC’s “The ME INS-I-I-I-I-DE” is so perfect, we swoon)and draws Music Of My Heart to a stirring crescendo.
+And what better way to sell that message than tossing a key-change into the track; it’s comparatively restrained compared to the earth-shattering, climactic moments more customary of the ’90s.
+It does, nonetheless, throw up some great little ad-libs (JC’s “The ME INS-I-I-I-I-DE” is so perfect) and draws Music Of My Heart to a stirring crescendo.

 Aesthetically, *NSYNC had been polishing up their image with their previous few releases, and thus the video for Music Of My Heart was a fitting continuation.
 However, for a UK audience who had skipped straight from Tearin’ Up My Heart to this, there was a distinct jump in quality.
 The video is set in a high school and features Gloria Estefan and *NSYNC wandering the halls, before assembling in the gymnasium – underneath the basketball hoop, just to complete the cliché – and performing the song to assorted student musicians.
 It’s a smartly realised concept because while thematically, the visuals link neatly through to the Music Of My Heart movie, they do so without referencing it directly.
 Indeed, you could watch the music video without any knowledge of the existence of the movie.
 Which is probably handy, because it’s entirely possible that for many *NSYNC fans, that was exactly what happened.

 It’s little surprise that Music Of My Heart experienced its greatest success in America.
-The song ended up peaking at #2 on the Billboard Hot 100, which at that point was *NSYNC’s highest-peaking release.
-Indeed, only one of their subsequent releases charted higher, although the way the group’s profile exploded with enormity the following year probably distorts things a little bit, and we would wager that Music Of My Heart is actually among their less remembered hits.
+The song ended up reaching at #2 on the Billboard Hot 100, which at that point was *NSYNC’s highest-peaking release.
+Indeed, only one of their subsequent singles charted higher, although the way in which the group’s profile exploded the following year probably renders Music Of My Heart among their less remembered hits.
 Meanwhile back in the UK, the single peaked at #34.
-It’s hard to imagine a circumstance where this would have been a bigger hit, but certainly, it didn’t help that this was our first exposure to an *NSYNC ballad and compared to the benchmark set by the Backstreet Boys, this played to a very different market indeed.
+It’s hard to imagine a circumstance where this would have been a bigger hit, but certainly, it didn’t help that this was *NSYNC‘s first ballad here, and compared to the benchmark set by the Backstreet Boys, played to a very different market indeed.
 Music Of My Heart set something of a precedent for *NSYNC in that their mellower singles consistently performed worse than their uptempo releases.

-The song is notable here as the last charting hit (to date) for Gloria Estefan.
-While we would probably take Heaven’s What I Feel as a better swansong, the messages and values at the core of Music Of My Heart could barely be more fitting.
+The song is notable in the UK as the last charting hit (to date) for Gloria Estefan.
+And while Heaven’s What I Feel was inarguably a better swansong for her, the message and values at the core of Music Of My Heart could barely be more fitting.